kylekufuor/S3APIconnection/README.md

 **Summary:** Start Training Job

-**Description:** Starts a new training job, uploads files to S3, and kicks off the conversion workflow.
+**Description:** Starts a new training job or replaces an existing one.
+Uploads files to S3 and kicks off the conversion workflow using high-performance multi-process architecture.

 **Security:** Requires `X-API-KEY` header.